 - you need family mediation;

 - you’re adding legal arguments or bringing a case under the Human Rights Act.

 Usually, legal aid is sought in civil law cases, but it is possible to gain legal aid in a criminal law case.
 Complete a ‘criminal legal aid application form’, which should be provided by your solicitor before the start of the case.
 If you do not receive the form, ask for one.

 Help at Court

-Help at Court is similar, and offers assistance in providing someone to speak on your behalf in court.
-You must enter a contract with the Legal Services Commission (LSC) in order to receive this type of help.
+Help at Court offers assistance in providing someone to speak on your behalf in court.
 As well as various financial conditions, Help at Court will only be provided if:

 Are there any other types of help with court costs?

-There are many alternative ways in which to receive help with court costs, but you may not qualify for all of them:
+There are other ways to receive help with court costs, but you may not qualify for all of them.

 Fixed Fee Interviews are a good way of receiving an initial consultation with a legal professional, often free of charge.
 This could help you decide whether a potential court case is worth pursuing, thus saving you the cost of fighting a losing battle.